 * 1 Corinthians 11:17 "In the following directives I have no praise for you, for your meetings do more harm than good."

-* Jesus made a new covenant with anyone who would believe in him.
-When he did he changed the Passover meal so that I could remember him.
-The bread symbols his body.
-The wine symbols his blood.
+Jesus made a new covenant with anyone who would believe in him (25).
+When he did, he changed the Passover meal so that I could remember him and what he did for me through his suffering and death.
+The bread symbolizes his body broken.
+The wine symbolizes his blood poured out.
+He told us when his people repeated his new Passover, which we call the Lord's Supper (20b), to do this in remembrance of him.
+(24)

 Paul says that I ought to examine myself before I eat the bread and drink from the cup.
-I am to discern the body of Christ.
+I am to discern the body of Christ, for I may be sinning against the Lord's body and blood (27-28).
+Some were sick, weak, and fallen asleep (physically died) under the Lord's discipline (30).

 >6.
 What is one main reason there are differences in a congregation?
 (18-19)